All Episodes

 Your guiding light through times of trouble, confusion, murkiness, tumult, chaos, humiliation, torture, doom and gloom, the slow housing market, and even the good times.

-We are here at 800-282-2882, and the email address is rush at EIBNet.com.
+We are here at 800-282-2882, and the email address is rush at EIBnet.com.

-We're getting some complaints in the email from some of you that the callers today on this program have been dumber than usual.
+We've been getting some complaints in the email from some of you that the callers today on this program have been dumber than usual.

-Well, that's what they said, dumber than usual.
+That's what they said, dumber than usual.

 All right.

-Uh federal judge on Thursday struck down the city of Hazleton, Pennsylvania's tough anti-immigration law, which has been emulated by cities around the country.
+From Allentown, Pennsylvania, we own Allentown, by the way, a federal judge on Thursday struck down the city of Hazleton, Pennsylvania's tough anti-immigration law, which has been emulated by cities around the country.

-The illegal immigration relief act sought to impose fines on landlords who rent to illegal immigrants and deny business permits to companies that give them jobs.
+The Illegal Immigration Relief Act sought to impose fines on landlords who rent to illegal immigrants and deny business permits to companies that give them jobs.

 Another measure would have required tenants to register with City Hall and pay for a rental permit.